 integrating the power and magic of Flow into Everyday life

 Angie’s focus based flow model answers the difficult question “How can I integrate the power of flow into my everyday life?”.
 Rather than just offering simple hacks or time consuming practices, Angie’s integrated coaching approach is designed to cultivate an awareness of the subtle aspects of our minds that are always present, but we are unaware of.
 An inside-out rather an outside-in approach, Angie focuses on teaching you to recognize and skillfully navigate your states of awareness, and is there to support you through the personal growth and transformation that inevitably comes with time spent in flow.
-Consisting of weekly phone calls, text support and a commitment on your part to spend a few minutes each day engaged in easy exercises, Angie’s focus based flow program transforms your everyday life into a playground for practicing, testing and playing with your flow abilities.
+Consisting of weekly phone calls, text support and a commitment on your part to spend a few minutes each day engaged in easy exercises, Angie’s focus based flow program transforms your everyday life into a playground for practicing, testing and playing with your flow state and intuitive abilities.